taolicd/taolicd.github.io/_posts/blog/2019-08-08-Intro_API_blog.md

 * Methods are typically one of the following: GET, POST, PUT, DELETE.
 * `domain/resources` is the resource you are trying to retrieve, create, update, or delete.
 * `?` is a symbol to indicate the end of the resource specification and the beginning of the parameters.
-* `&` specify the "and" condition in the parameters.
+* `&` specifies the "and" condition in the parameters.
-* param-value pairs and API_key and value pair specify the actual parameters used for this API call.
+*  param-value pairs and API_key and value pair specify the actual parameters used for this API request.

 For example, previously we used a Google API for retrieving book info based on ISBN number.
 It contains the following three parts: